akvachan/Medical-Abstract-Segmentation/README.md

 Important notice: Since eta on my device for uncut model was 10h+, I took only 10% of the initial batch size.
 Reason for such long training times is the embedding layer, that has 38M+ parameters.
 This inefficiency source will be eliminated in the working model by using pre-trained embeddings.

 ## Working Model - PoseidonLSTM ##
 Multimodal model that uses both word and character embeddings with positional encodings.
+Important notice: Model was trained only on 10% of the initial batch size, much higher metrics are expected when training on full dataset.

 Architecture:
 <br>